 The background to China's treatment at Versailles needs to be understood to help explain these events.
 At this time Britain remained a key player, it remained the number one world power and had invested heavily in China.
 The UK still saw Shanghai and the whole Yangzi valley as an area ripe for development.
 Shanghai was at the time ‘international’ but dominated by the British who regarded it as Britain’s ‘Open Door into China’.
 The ‘Great Game’ with Russia had come to an end when Russia joined the alliance against Germany and deposed the Tsarist regime.
 To avoid deploying British or Indian troops in the region, Britain had turned to Japan as its main ally in the north to frustrate Russian expansion.
 The Anglo-Japanese Alliance was signed in 1902.
 It is not surprising that Britain encouraged Japan's move into Shandong.
 Indeed British forces helped the Japanese take control in 1914.
 Britain had already its own foothold in Shandong at Weihaiwei where the port was leased in 1898 for as long as the Russians occupied the Liaoning peninsula.

 The Japanese situation is quite hard to understand because of the events that were to follow in World War 2.
 At the time many Chinese reformers (including Sun Yatsen) had visited Japan to understand its rapid modernization and see how this approach might be applied to China.
 It was the shining example of how an Asian country could rapidly reform.
-Japan had a form of constitutional monarchy similar to Britain with the hereditary head of state having little official power.
+Japan had a form of constitutional monarchy similar to Britain with the hereditary head of state having little actual power.
 Many saw the Japanese as the natural successors to the Manchus (Qing dynasty) as a race that would conquer China and bring about much needed change.
-Indeed when the Japanese invaded China in 1937 it took note of the Manchu tactics of 300 years ago.
+Indeed when the Japanese invaded China in 1937 it took note of the Manchu invasion tactics.
 This may seem unrealistic in retrospect but at the time the success of Japanese modernization of Taiwan seemed a reasonable model to apply to China as a whole.
 Taiwan had become a Japanese possession after the Sino-Japanese War (1894-5) and had remained relatively peaceful and was prospering.
 As part of the 21 Demands Japan sought to occupy neighboring Fujian province as well.
 Japan had seized the German Shandong possessions in 1914 and as a war-time ally must surely have expected to cling on to them as a reward for its support.

 Meanwhile in south-west China (especially Yunnan), France was extended her influence from French Indo-China and had leased the region of Guangzhouwan in 1898 for 99 years.
 France must have been keen to avoid the precedent of returning leased land back to China that might damage her colonial system in the area.

-It is however the revolution in neighboring Russia that was more significant.
+It is however the revolution in neighboring Russia that proved more significant.
 Without it the protests would probably have been much more muted and fizzled out.
 Russia had had its revolution in 1917 and installed a government based on Marxist/Communist ideology.
 The novelty of a classless society had great appeal to young Chinese.

 Cai Yuanpei